Gulam1288/Medicine-Recommendation-System/README.md

 ### 3. Import the Database

 1. Open [phpMyAdmin](http://localhost/phpmyadmin).
-2. Import the `health_db.sql` file into the `healthcare_db` php databases to get database and the tables required.
+2. Import the `health_db.sql` file in phpmyadmin databases to get database and the tables required.

 ### 4. Set Up the Flask Application